Xant3s/World-in-Miniature-VR-Navigation-Toolkit/Manual/content/18-travel-preview-animation.md

 Add the *TravelPreviewAnimation* script to the gameobject.
 Check 'Travel Preview Animation' to enable.

 **Configuration**
 The configuration is stored in a *TravelPreviewConfig* asset.
 Select an existing *TravelPreviewConfig* file or create a new one using the create menu.
-Therefore, right-click anywhere on the project window and select `Create -> WIM -> Feature Configureation -> Travel Preview Animation`.
+To do that, right-click anywhere on the project window and select `Create -> WIM -> Feature Configuration -> Travel Preview Animation`.
 Settings to configure:

 - *Travel Preview Animation*: Whether this feature is enabled.
 - *Travel Preview Animation Speed*: How long the travel preview animation should take in seconds.
 The animation is looped.